APO discusses women’s role in national productivity growth2018/02/08

 The forum was conducted by five APO international experts including Business School of Innovation Management Professor Dr. Hiroyuki Fujimura of Hosei University (Japan), Ministry of Finance and Mass Media Additional Secretary J.M.
 Thilaka Jayasundara (Sri Lanka), School of Labor and Industrial Relations Dean Dr. Ronahlee Asuncion of the University of the Philippines Diliman, Small Business Innovation and Wellbeing Associate Professor Dr. Sukanlaya Sawang of Queensland University of Technology (Australia), and Political & Social Affairs Bureau Manager Mizue Oyama of the Japan Business Federation.

-The forum enabled participants to understand the role of business federations in Japan in encouraging FLFP among private-sector enterprises and the policies of the governments of Australia, Japan, and Sri Lanka in promoting women’s roles in economic development.
+The forum enabled participants to understand the role of the Japan Business Federation in encouraging FLFP among private-sector enterprises and the policies of the governments of Australia, Japan, and Sri Lanka in promoting women’s roles in economic development.
 Participants deliberated on the status and challenges of women’s empowerment and opportunities for women in management and leadership positions in the Asia-Pacific in the context of the UN Sustainable Development Goals and 2030 Agenda for Sustainable Development.